YXlh-64/ENSIA-2PC/README.md

 # ENSIA-2PC
-Welcome to the Second Year Preparatory Cycle Resources Repository!
-This repository is designed to provide all the necessary resources for the second year preparatory cycle which ENSIA students I have relied on to succeed in the courses I took throughout the second year of the preparatory cycle.
-The resources include both those shared by our instructors and those that I used/made.
+Welcome to ENSIA's Second Year Preparatory Cycle Resources Repository!
+This repository is designed to provide all the necessary resources for the second year preparatory cycle at ENSIA which I have relied on to succeed in the courses I took throughout the year.
+The resources include both those shared by our instructors and those that I have used/made.
 Whether you're a student looking for study materials, or an educator in need of our academic resources, this repository offers a comprehensive collection to support your academic journey.

 ## How to use this repository?